 The ultimate goal of our research is to advance biomedical sciences and clinical practices through the development of rigorus and efficient tools.
-We aim to tackle the challenges provided by the modern biomedical “big data”, including high-dimensionality, heterogeneity, technical artifacts, reproducibility, etc. Over the last decade, we have developed a number of important statistical methods and widely used software packages for analyzing large-scale biomedical data, in particular high-throughput omics data.
+We aim to tackle the challenges provided by the modern biomedical “big data”, including high-dimensionality, heterogeneity, technical artifacts, reproducibility, etc, and make sense of the data.
+Over the last decade, we have developed a number of important statistical methods and widely used software packages for analyzing large-scale biomedical data, in particular high-throughput omics data.
 Below I provide a brief description of the research in our lab.

 Methods for second-generation sequencing data